-All schools across the district will phase in on the same schedule (not on a school-by-school basis.)
+All schools across the district will phase in hybrid instruction on the same schedule (not on a school-by-school basis.)
 For example, all Highline kindergarten students will start hybrid instruction the same week.

 Families may opt to have their students continue in distance learning.

 - Phase 1: Students served in Integrated Learning Center (ILC) and Community Based Services (CBS)